-Salary increase assumption for an individual member - the rates of salary increase are used to project a member's current salary to the salaries upon which benefit amounts will be based and ranges from 3.75% to 7.43%, including inflation.
+Salary increase assumption for an individual member - the rates of salary increase are used to project a member's current salary to the salaries upon which benefit amounts will be based.

-If the number of active members remains constant, then the total active member payroll will increase 2.75% annually, the base portion of the individual salary increase assumptions.
+If the number of active members remains constant, then the total active member payroll will increase 2.50% annually, the base portion of the individual salary increase assumptions.
 This increasing payroll was recognized in amortizing unfunded actuarial accrued liabilities.
-Rates of salary increase were updated for the December 31, 2017 valuation.
+Rates of salary increase were updated for the December 31, 2020 valuation.

-The post-retirement healthy mortality table was the RP 2014 Mortality Table projected to 2026 using projection scale MP-2017.
-The projection to 2026 is the margin for mortality improvement.
-The post-retirement disability mortality table is the RP-2014 Disabled Retiree Annuitant Table projected to 2026 using projection scale MP-2017.
-Pre-retirement mortality is modeled using the RP-2014 Employee Mortality Table projected to 2026 using projection scale MP-2017 and multiplied by a factor of 80%.
-These tables were updated for the December 31, 2017 valuation in accordance with an experience study for the System of the 5-year period ended December 31, 2016.
+The post-retirement healthy mortality table was the Pub-2010 General Healthy Retiree Tables projected to 2039 using projection scale MP-2019.
+The post-retirement disability mortality table is the Pub-2010 General Disabled Retiree Tables projected to 2039 using projection scale MP-2019.
+Pre-retirement mortality is modeled using the Pub-2010 General Employee Tables projected to 2039 using projection scale MP-2019.